pragmaticivan/nestjs-otel/README.md

     apiMetrics: {
       enable: true, // Includes api metrics
       timeBuckets: [], // You can change the default time buckets
+      defaultLabels: {
-      defaultLabels: { // You can set default labels for api metrics
+        // You can set default labels for api metrics
-        custom: 'label'
+        custom: 'label',
       },
       ignoreRoutes: ['/favicon.ico'], // You can ignore specific routes (See https://docs.nestjs.com/middleware#excluding-routes for options)
       ignoreUndefinedRoutes: false, //Records metrics for all URLs, even undefined ones